Lenta.ru: Replacement of the leadership and staff in 2014

-Incident during the 2022 Russian invasion of Ukraine
+Coverage of 2022 Russian invasion of Ukraine

 On 9 May 2022, the Russian Victory Day, during the Russian invasion of Ukraine, Lenta.ru briefly displayed information about the Russian war against Ukraine in a way that did not comply with government regulations or the enforced guidelines of Lenta.ru.
 Articles were published regarding the mass killing of civilians, looting, abandoned bodies of Russian troops, the destruction of Mariupol, censorship, governmental lies to relatives of deceased soldiers, attacks against the freedom of press, and more.
 Lenta.ru journalists Egor Polyakov and Alexandra Miroshnikova have stated that they were the authors of these articles, and reported that they now need new jobs, lawyers, and political asylum.
 The content was quickly removed, but can be found in Wayback Machine.